top of page

 Some Limiting Factors

 Various limiting factors are critical components.
-Some of these factors are strength, flexibility, mechanics, and conditioning.
-Much of the information in my blogs pertain to mechanics, but I hope to make it clear how technical aspects are supported by various physical abilities.
-I believe it is important for coaches to attempt to assess their athletes early on to try to identify what mechanics are already being executed skillfully, as well as which are not, and what physical abilities are strengths, and which are weaknesses.
+Some of these factors are strength, flexibility, mechanics, coordination, and conditioning.
+Much of the information in my blogs pertain to mechanics, but I hope to make it clear how technical aspects are supported by various physical abilities that often go hand in hand with these abilities.
+I believe it is important for coaches to attempt to assess their athletes early on to try to identify positive physical qualities, as well what mechanics are already being executed skillfully, along with those which are not.
 This should allow the coach(es) to individualize instruction to some degree.
-When dealing with youths, age-appropriateness is an important consideration in this regard.
-Coaches need to be able to recognize various limitations athletes may have at the varying levels of maturity and developmental stages as they are trying to accomplish various tasks.
+As coaches, we love to find athletes with a lot of raw ability, but it takes a lot of skill for the coach to effectively nurture those abilities and help to effectively steer the athlete.
+When dealing with youths, age-appropriateness is an important consideration.
+Coaches need to be able to recognize various limitations athletes may have at the varying levels of maturity and developmental stages, as they are trying to accomplish various tasks.
 Read my blogs for my take on these matters.
 This very importantly includes recognizing and understanding elite level performances, and identifying areas that even the elite athletes may need to improve upon as well!

 Flexibility